Artist statement

 I loved to draw and play football.
 I didn’t love the hellfire preaching and rapture stories from my Sunday school teachers.

-I achieved an A grade in GCSE Art & Design and then bottled the remainder of my education until my late twenties, when I studied part-time with the Open University and gained a BA (Honours) in Humanities with a focus on Art history and Art in the modern world.
+After achieving an A grade in GCSE Art & Design I then bottled the remainder of my education until my late twenties, when I studied with the Open University and gained a BA (Honours) in Arts and Humanities with a focus on Art history.

-As a visual artist, I create bold, expressive abstractions that explore the relationships between colour, form and space.
+As a visual artist, I create bold, expressive abstractions that explore the relationships between colour, form and space, all expressed from a place of searching and seeking in my own journey with mental health.
 Through gestural brushwork and vivid colours, I balance structured elements with spontaneous expression.

 My graphic design studio has enabled me to blend traditional design practices with artistic ideas and concepts - I’ve worked with industry leaders in coffee, drinks and hospitality.
 A recent example of this can be seen in the best-selling book The Business of Specialty Coffee by Maxwell Dashwood which features my abstract work on the cover as well as typesetting and all internal graphics.

-My recent Afterimage series engages parts discovered in therapy.
+My most recent work engages parts discovered in therapy and my journey with mental health.

-The intersection between my parts and my self represented in the paintings and, the viewers engagement with the work, is a journey yet to be completed or resolved.
+The intersection between my various parts and my self are represented in my paintings, during the making but also then left behind on the finished work - a journey yet to be completed or resolved but, left in each work.